Gchaconxiix/TermWave/README.md

 $ sudo pacman -S mpv
 $ sudo pacman -S chafa
 ```
-I have had good artwork results running this on Konsole, mlterm and Xterm with vt340 emulation enabled.
+I have had good artwork results running this on Konsole, Kity, mlterm and Xterm with vt340 emulation enabled.
 The program should run on any Terminal Emulator though.
-⚠️ Note: Artwork does NOT appear on Kitty very well, it is a known issue I am trying to find a solution for.

 Thank you for trying it out!
 I hope to make it better in the near future!